Dissertations and Proposals, 1961 to Present

 U.S. News and World Report's ranking of Library and Information Science programs ranks Rutgers' graduate program overall as #6 in the nation.
 The specialty in school libraries is ranked #2 nationally.

-1. We are the largest doctoral program in the field with the largest average incoming cohort each year.
+1. SC&I has the largest doctoral program in the field with the largest average incoming cohort each year.
 That size allows for substantial course offerings, cohorts of students with related interests, and other resources that come with a sizable program.

-2. We annually graduate more students than any other public program in the Northeast, and are tied for 4th nationally among public programs for number of graduates produced.
-In the past 3 years we have graduated 11-12 students annually resulting in a significant influence in the field as these students typically go into various academic positions.
+2. The Ph.D. program annually graduate more students than any other public program in the Northeast, and is tied for fourth nationally among public programs for number of graduates produced.
+In the past three years we have graduated 11-to-12 students annually resulting in a significant influence in the field as these students typically go into various academic positions.

-3. We emerged as a very strong research program, which is often regarded as the most important aspect of the best doctoral programs.
+3. We have emerged as a very strong research program, an aspect that is often regarded as the most important measurement of top doctoral programs.

-4. We are 2nd among the public programs in the Northeast and 11th of all public programs nationwide in the measure assessing Research quality overall.
-We are 5th nationally among public programs in average # of citations per publication (#2 among public programs in Northeast).
-This again speaks to the impact that our research has on related fields.
+4. The Ph.D. program is second among the public programs in the Northeast and 11th of all public programs nationwide in the measure assessing research quality overall.
+We are fifth nationally among public programs in average number of citations per publication (second among public programs in Northeast).
+Again, this speaks to the impact our research has on related fields.

-5. We are one of the largest programs in terms of number of core faculty in the PhD program.
-Today, we have 51 core members in addition to various other adjunct and affiliate members throughout the university.
+5. As one of the largest programs in terms of number of core faculty in the Ph.D. program, we have 51 core members as well as other adjunct and affiliate members throughout Rutgers.

-6. We are the only PhD program in the country to combine Communication (including Media Studies) with Library and Information Studies.
-This provides a unique interdisciplinary program well situated for addressing the communication and information-related challenges of the 21st century.
+6. SC&I is the only Ph.D. program in the country to combine the area of Communication (including Media Studies) with Library and Information Studies.
+It is a combination that provides a unique interdisciplinary program well situated for the communication and information-related challenges of the 21st century.